 Parents must ensure their children arrive punctually each day.
 This is very important as pupils who are late take longer to settle down, can become stressed and may miss important instructions or notices.
 This will inevitably have a damaging effect on a child's understanding and learning.

-All pupils must be standing in their class line ready to start the day before the bell rings at 9 o'clock.
-Parents/Carera of pupils who are constantly late will be sent a letter outlining the School's concerns.
+The Main gates will open at 8.50am and pupils should go straight to their classroom where their teacher will be waiting.
+All pupils must be in their class ready to start the day before the bell rings at 9 o'clock.
+A warning bell is rung at 8.58am.
+Parents/Carers of pupils who are constantly late will be sent a letter outlining the School's concerns.
 A maximum of 2 letters may be sent before parents are asked to attend a meeting with the Head of School/Executive Head Teacher to discuss the matter.
 If punctuality does not improve the Head teacher will report the matter to the local authority.